trentlarson/endorser-ch/README.md

+- show one hop away
+- see Sonia one hop away, send search for her to replicate
 - 95 1 allow read of all data in claims/confirmations issued by requester
 - 95 1 in text search: show claim contents instead of DB records
 - 90 0 add helmet